-STATEMENT OF CHRIS KEARNEY DEPUTY ASSISTANT SECRETARY FOR POLICY AND INTERNATIONAL AFFAIRS DEPARTMENT OF THE INTERIOR BEFORE THE SENATE ENERGY AND NATURAL RESOURCES COMMITTEE, SUBCOMMITTEE ON PUBLIC LANDS AND FORESTS ON S. 454, THE PILT AND REFUGE REVENUE SHARING PERMANENT FUNDING ACT
+STATEMENT OF CHRIS KEARNEY DEPUTY ASSISTANT SECRETARY FOR POLICY AND INTERNATIONAL AFFAIRS DEPARTMENT OF THE INTERIOR BEFORE THE

+HOUSE RESOURCES COMMITTEE, SUBCOMMITTEE ON FORESTS AND FOREST HEALTH ON THE PILT, REFUGE REVENUE SHARING PERMANENT FUNDING ACT, AND PROPERTY TAX ENDOWMENT ACT OF 2002

-MAY 9, 2002
+JULY 25, 2002

-Mr. Chairman and members of the Committee, I am pleased to have the opportunity to testify today on S. 454, a bill to make the Bureau of Land Management's (BLM) Payments-in-Lieu of Taxes (PILT) Program and the Fish and Wildlife Service's Refuge Revenue Sharing (RRS) Program mandatory.
-The Administration strongly supports the PILT and RRS programs and views them as high priorities, but the Administration is strongly opposed to S. 454 because it would force the Federal Government to either raise taxes or cut into other programs that are integral to the President's budget.
+Mr. Chairman and members of the Committee, I am pleased to have the opportunity to testify today on H.R.
+1811 and H.R.
+5081, bills that would make the Bureau of Land Management's (BLM) Payments-in-Lieu of Taxes (PILT) Program and the Fish and Wildlife Service's Refuge Revenue Sharing (RRS) Program mandatory.
+A hearing on S. 454, took place on May 9, 2002, before the Senate Energy and Natural Resources Committee, Subcommittee on Public Lands and Forests.
+Our position on these bills remains unchanged.
+The Administration strongly supports the PILT and RRS programs and views them as high priorities, but the Administration is strongly opposed to both S. 454 and H.R.
+1811 because it would force the Federal Government to either raise taxes or cut into other programs that are integral to the President's budget.